 I imagine Simon to be a self-made man, flamboyant in his outward generosity, showing off his good fortune.
 He was probably a “good guy” as people go.
 People didn’t mind the ostentation for the chance to participate in his generosity.

 I imagine that Simon hadn’t lived the reckless, decadent life of his uninvited guest.
 He did the right things.
 He had the right education.
 He took the right risks.
 He was not a saint, but he certainly wasn’t as bad as many that he knew, and he was convinced he was better than most.

-I imagine it was hard for Simon to understand, when it comes right down to it, what Jesus was saying.
+I imagine it was hard for Simon to understand, when it comes right down to it.
 Why would God reward that behavior?
 Surely, Simon wasn’t like her.
 Why would she waste all that precious ointment pouring it out all over his floor.
 A little bit of a good thing is enough.
 Too much would reek for months.

-There is less difference in quality of the character of Mary and Simon then we know, and more difference in their relation to God than we might suspect.
-In regard to sin, they surely stand as equal before God who is so wholly perfect we do not compare.
+There is less difference in the quality of the character of Mary and Simon then we know, and more difference in their relation to God than we might suspect.
+In regard to sin, they surely stand as equal before God who is so wholly perfect none of us compare.
 Mary knew well the depth of her incompleteness and need for the forgiveness of God; while Simon had only the faintest idea of it.